sandiegopython/presentations/tricks/README.rst

 Sometimes expressions are used in comparisons.
 Evaluating an expression twice can be inefficient or may lead to invalid results.

-With a temporary variable to store the current time:
+One way to compare against the current time is

 .. code-block:: pycon